top of page

 • i lie on my back, feet hip-width apart, turned out to the sides; my arms are on either side of my body with the palms facing up (if comfortable)

-• i try to not intellectualise or analyse the instructions, switch off my mind
+• i try to not intellectualise or analyse the instructions, switch off my mind where i can

 • i do not influence my breathing, but observe the breaths